citizenbob/land-estimator/REFACTORING_PLAN.md

 ### Steps

-1. Create `src/config/flexsearch.ts`
+1. ✅ Create `src/config/flexsearch.ts`
-2. Define centralized FlexSearch configurations
+2. ✅ Define centralized FlexSearch configurations
-3. Update all files using FlexSearch to import from the config
+3. ✅ Update all files using FlexSearch to import from the config
-4. Remove duplicated configuration objects
+4. ✅ Remove duplicated configuration objects

+**Completion Status**: ✅ **FULLY COMPLETE** - Created centralized FlexSearch configuration and updated all files to use it.
+Eliminated duplication across `loadAddressIndex.ts`, `addressSearch.ts`, and test files.
+All 282 tests passing.

+**Updated Files**:

+- ✅ `src/config/flexsearch.ts` - Centralized configuration file created
+- ✅ `src/services/loadAddressIndex.ts` - Updated to import and use `FLEXSEARCH_CONFIG`
+- ✅ `src/services/addressSearch.ts` - Updated to import and use `FLEXSEARCH_SEARCH_OPTIONS` and `DEFAULT_SEARCH_LIMIT`
+- ✅ `src/services/addressSearch.test.ts` - Updated to use centralized search options in test assertions

+**Impact**: Eliminated FlexSearch configuration duplication, centralized all FlexSearch-related constants in one file, improved maintainability and consistency across the codebase.

 ## 3. Mock Response Factory Duplication